 SALOHI is a food security program that is administered by USAID, Catholic Relief Services, Care International, and Land O’Lakes international.
 On May 19, 2009, USAID’s Office of Food For Peace (FFP) approved a Multi-Year Assistance Program (MYAP) designed to respond to severe chronic and transitory food insecurity in vulnerable communities in Madagascar.
 The Strengthening and Accessing Livelihood Opportunities for Household Impact (SALOHI) program addresses the basic needs of 98,500 vulnerable households (approximately 492,500 people) in 120 rural communes in 21 districts and three urban centers in eastern and southern parts of the country.
 The two principal activities are 1) Health and Nutrition, which includes nutrition actions, child growth monitoring and promotion, rehabilitation of malnourished children, support to pregnant women, integrated management of childhood illness and information, education and communication behavior change projects; 2) Livelihoods, which includes farmer training, promotion of crop diversification, animal husbandry, crop processing and marketing, cooperative development, agribusiness and market studies and village savings and loan projects).
 Two placements have been established for International Internship Program (IIP) interns.
 IIP intern responsibilities may include: operational research on specific topics (adoption of intense rice culture systems, sustainability, malnutrition, community based food security monitoring with WFP and FEWSNET, etc.); data quality management, assessment, monitoring tools; field trips to identify best practices, lessons learned, success stories; developing communication tools (training modules, technical sheets, posters, etc.).
 SALOHI seeks innovative, creative, compassionate interns to help program staff improve program performance, ensure program quality, and communicate program results.
 This placement is ideal for IIP candidates interested in sustainable development and food security issues.
 French speaking skills and IT skills would be an asset.
 Three placements were created for International Internship Program (IIP) interns.

-TerraCycle's goal is to eliminate waste by providing innovative solutions for hard-to-recycle products and packaging waste.
-TerraCycle's model engages consumers and communities in the collection of a range of waste through Bridgade programs and then converts this waste into new eco-friendly products.
+TerraCycle is a green business that collects non-recyclable post-consumer waste and transforms it into new eco-friendly products or materials.
+Terracycle 's goal is to eliminate waste by providing innovative solutions for hard-to-recycle products and packaging waste.
+TerraCycle's model engages consumers and communities in the collection of a range of waste through programs and then converts this waste into new products.
 TerraCycle also gives back to the community by making donations per unit of waste collected by non-profits and schools.
-The Buenos Aires office is the hub for TerraCycle's Spanish-speaking operations in South America, with a current focus on Argentina, Colombia, and Chile.
-TerraCycle's Buenos Aires office offers a comprehensive internship program with meaningful and substantial work, supervision and performance feedback, and "learning coffees" on TerraCycle topics.
+TerraCycle offers a comprehensive internship program with meaningful and substantial work, supervision and performance feedback, and "learning coffees" on TerraCycle topics.
 The focus of this internship placement will be a Keystone Project, which the intern leads and concludes during the duration of the internship.
 The Keystone Project is designed to contribute directly to one of TerraCycle's work areas so that the intern gains real experience and know-how through substantial, mission-driven work.
 In addition, the intern will carry out daily activities as required.
-Proficiency in Spanish is required with fluency preferred.
-Three placements have been created for International Internship Program (IIP) interns.
+Please check the by region/country listings for requirements specific to each location.
 Keystone Projects are available in the following areas:

 - Community Outreach: TerraCycle's Brigade teams are comprised of schools, community organizations, non-profits, youth groups, and a wide variety of other organizations.
 This intern will lead efforts to engage new and existing participants in the Brigade programs.
 The intern will research new community engagement ideas, develop strategy, and assist in making preparations to these potential community partners.